BS 5839: Fire Detection and Fire Alarm Systems for Buildings

 Wiring and Commissioning

-BS 5839-6 also makes detailed recommendations in regards to wiring and commissioning of fire alarm systems, primarily in relation to Grades A, B, and C but with some relevance to Grades D, E, and F as well.
+BS 5839-6 also makes detailed recommendations in regards to wiring and commissioning of fire alarm systems, primarily in relation to Grades A and C but with some relevance to Grades D and F as well.

 In terms of wiring, focus is given to correctly labelling isolating equipment attached to circuits powering your alarms.
 Any such isolator must be clearly labelled as being responsible for isolating alarm power circuits, in the hopes of preventing people from unnecessarily deactivating alarms.

-Grade D alarms can be powered from either dedicated circuits or existing lighting circuits, given that the alarms will not be deactivated by the lighting circuit's switches, but Grade E alarms must be powered by a single, dedicated power circuit.
+Grade D alarms can be powered from either dedicated circuits or existing lighting circuits, given that the alarms will not be deactivated by the lighting circuit's switches.
 Wire-interlinked alarms should also ideally be powered by a single, dedicated power circuit, so that power cannot cross over from non-isolated alarms during electrical works.
 However, it is still common for the alarm system to be powered by the lighting circuit, as this makes it unlikely that residents will disable the alarm system with the help of the fuse box should there be a nuisance alarm or warning signal.

 In HMOs where all residential units are powered by the same key- or card-operated electrical meter then alarms in the common areas can be powered from it.
 However, if each dwelling unit has its own such meter then the alarm system(s) covering common areas should not be powered from any such residential meter.
 This is to avoid alarms in common areas deactivating if any occupant fails to pay their electricity bill or if a dwelling is left unoccupied for extended periods of time.